 Intra-machine — Unix-domain socket

-Path: ~/.alpi/<profile>/alp/alp.sock, served by the alpi daemon when this profile's alp service is enabled (service.alp: true — default), mode 0600.
-The listener shares the daemon's asyncio loop with this profile's other services; toggle service.alp: false for profiles that need gateway / scheduler but no ALP, or service.gateway: false + service.schedule: false for an ALP-only relay profile.
+Path: ~/.alpi/<profile>/alp/alp.sock, served by the alpi daemon for every profile, mode 0600.
+The listener is an internal daemon task isolated from the scheduler and workgroup poller.
 Filesystem permissions gate access to the socket file; every envelope on the socket is still signed as a second, orthogonal layer of defence.

 TCP transport — Noise_XK